AntonGomes/software-testing/test-plan.md

 	- If the code can be made more efficient or readable, refactor it.
 	- Re-run the test suite to confirm that all functionality, including the new `<title>` extraction, still works.

+## Success Criteria

+- All known edge cases (e.g., missing `<head>` tags, empty `<head>`, large HTML files, and HTML with no price elements) are successfully handled to ensure parser robustness.
+- Complete path parameter validation for API endpoints, ensuring invalid or malformed parameters are handled gracefully.
+- Type and data validation for `site-settings` objects, ensuring data integrity.
+- Achieve 100% code coverage across all unit, integration, and system tests to ensure all critical paths are tested.
+- The API must meet an average response time of 10 seconds or less under typical loads, including simulated OpenAI API calls.
+- Achieve 95% accuracy in identifying CSS selectors, ensuring that the largest relevant containers are consistently selected.
+- Graceful handling of all simulated errors, including OpenAI API failures, timeouts, and invalid HTML inputs, without system crashes.